surajsbharadwaj/terraform-ibm-powervs/examples/pvs/README.md

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-NOTE: We can configure the list of tags to be attached to a VPC by entering respective details in input.tfvars.
+NOTE: We can configure all details in input.tfvars

 ## Usage